ff2005/react-translations/README.md

 - translations - Object with each json language
 - fallback - Object for the fallback language (ex: { languageTag: 'en', isRTL: false })

+## Hooks

+- useAvailableLanguages - return arrays of available languages form the browser
+- useTranslationLanguage - return [language, setLanguage], language is a object with the current selected language and setLanguage is a function to change the selected language
+- useTranslation - return function to query the translation

 ## Contributing

 Contributions are very welcome.
 Please check out the [contributing document](CONTRIBUTING.md).